-Plans and Projects Key Policies/Issues/Objectives Directly Related to the Conservation of the Natura 2000 Network Impact Plans and Projects Key Policies/Issues/Objectives Directly Related to the Conservation of the Natura 2000 Network Impact strategic objectives which will contribute towards 1) which Irish Water combination effect improved water quality and biodiversity requirements prepare and it sets the European sites. through reducing: overarching framework for subsequent detailed WWTP discharges Carrigtwohill and Environs WWTP, Carrigrennan Discharges Habitat loss and disturbance from new / upgraded implementation plans WWTP, Midleton WWTP, Whitegate-Aghada WWTP, municipal WWTP infrastructure; (Tier 2) and water Midleton WWTP, Ringaskiddy Village WWTP's, Cobh required to meet services projects (Tier 3). & North Cobh WWTP's, Passage-Monkstown WWTP. quality standards.
-Species disturbance; The WSSP also sets out Water 0 the strategic objectives Investment Changes to water quality or quantity; and against which the Irish proposes to up Nutrient enrichment /eutrophication.
-Water Capital water treatment se Nutient ennomment/eutophication.
-Investment Programme countrywide (see a is developed.
-The The long current version of the cumulative impa CAP outlines the predicted to proposals for capital negligible. expenditure in terms of upgrades and new builds Other developments - - The following developments are currently under If the construction within the Irish Water developments unde these projects w owned assets. construction in vicinity o f development site. run concurrently w proposed developmen Phase 2 'The Farm Therefore, no adverse site Cork City Council Ref: 17/37565 Construction of 66 is potential fo significant in- no. residential units and all associated ancillary combination distur combination effects are development works including vehicular access, effects, as the site envisaged. parking, footpaths, landscaping, drainage and located in proximi amenity areas.
-Granted by way of Material each other.
-Shou PWS Conservation 5 The overall aim of the Contravention of City Development Plan on situation anagement Plans prepared for the European sites being assessed.
-Habitats Directive is to 24/04/2018.
+Plans and Projects Key Policies/Issues/Objectives Directly Related to the Conservation of the Natura 2000 Network Impact combination effects on European sites.
+WWTP discharges Carrigtwohill and Environs WWTP, Carrigrennan WWTP, Midleton WWTP, Whitegate-Aghada WWTP, Midleton WWTP, Ringaskiddy Village WWTP's, Cobh & North Cobh WWTP's, Passage-Monkstown WWTP.
+Discharges from municipal WWTPs are required to meet water quality standards.
+Irish Water Capital Investment Plan proposes to upgrade water treatment services countrywide (see above).
+The long-term cumulative impact is predicted to be negligible.
+Other developments - developments under construction in vicinity of proposed development site The following developments are currently under construction in the vicinity of the proposed development site.
+Cork City Council Ref: 17/37565 Construction of 66 no. residential units and all associated ancillary development works including vehicular access, parking, footpaths, landscaping, drainage and amenity areas.
+Granted by way of Material Contravention of City Development Plan on 24/04/2018.
 Crawford Gate Development.
-Last phase construction activit However, conservation objectives along with maintain or restore the under construction. be planned and pl supporting documents for the Cork Harbour SPA favourable conservation Orde Othe Order all Dafe 40/07000.
-The dama littler and in consultation wi status of habitats and Cork City Council Ref: 18/37820 The demolition and construction species of community removal of the existing warehouse/distribution management team interest. building and associated structures and the construction of 135 no. residential units comprising 24 No in-combi A site-specific no. dwelling houses, 64 no. duplex apartments and a conservation objective three storey apartment block (comprising 20 no. during the operation aims to define favourable apartments) and a four storey apartment block phase of the pro conservation condition (comprising 27 no. apartments) and 1 no. creche development. for a particular habitat or Granted by way of Material Contravention of City T h species at that site.
-The Development Plan on 28/02/2019.
-The pro maintenance of habitats Cork City Council Ref: 21/40481 Permission for the development wil and species within construction of a new single storey detached result in any sign Natura 2000 sites at classroom to be associated with the existing impacts on water favourable conservation Bessborough Creche including all associated site or aquatic ec condition will contribute works.
+Last phase under construction.
+Cork City Council Ref: 18/37820 The demolition and removal of the existing warehouse/distribution building and associated structures and the construction of 135 no. residential units comprising 24 no. dwelling houses, 64 no. duplex apartments and a three storey apartment block (comprising 20 no. apartments) and a four storey apartment block (comprising 27 no. apartments) and 1 no. creche Granted by way of Material Contravention of City Development Plan on 28/02/2019.
+Cork City Council Ref: 21/40481 Permission for the construction of a new single storey detached classroom to be associated with the existing Bessborough Creche including all associated site works.
 Conditionally granted on the 13/12/2021.
-Therefore, no cum to the overall works.
-Conditionally granted on the 13/12/2021. impacts on water maintenance of Cork City Council Ref: 2140503 Permission for the have been identifie favourable conservation change of use of an existing building from office use status of those habitats to classrooms and associated educational use.
-The No cumulative in and species at a national building area subject to the change of use is the are predicted to level. within the Cork H ground floor of the existing two storey Coach Building, SPA as a result of The resultant effects of the existing single storey Anvil Building with attached proposed and per conservation objectives toilet block, and the existing two storey Gallery projects. are a net positive and there is no potential for in
+Cork City Council Ref: 2140503 Permission for the change of use of an existing building from office use to classrooms and associated educational use.
+The building area subject to the change of use is the ground floor of the existing two storey Coach Building, the existing single storey Anvil Building with attached toilet block, and the existing two storey Gallery If the construction of these projects were to run concurrently with the Phase 2 'The Farm' there is potential for incombination disturbance effects, as the sites are located in proximity to each other.
+Should this situation arise, construction activities will be planned and phased, in consultation with the construction management teams.
+No in-combination impacts were identified during the operational phase of the proposed development.
+The proposed development will not result in any significant impacts on water quality or aquatic ecology.
+Therefore, no cumulative impacts on water quality have been identified.
+No cumulative impacts are predicted to occur within the Cork Harbour SPA as a result of these proposed and permitted projects.